awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/seller-registration-process.md

  For more information, visit [AWS Marketplace Sellers](https://aws.amazon.com/tax-help/marketplace/) on [Amazon Web Service Tax Help](https://aws.amazon.com/tax-help/) to learn more about where AWS collects sales tax, VAT, or GST on your sales and remits such taxes to the local tax authorities, in the name of AWS, Inc\.

 ### Disbursement<a name="disbursement"></a>
 +  A valid [payment method](https://portal.aws.amazon.com/gp/aws/developer/account?ie=UTF8&action=payment-method), a [registered US bank account](https://aws.amazon.com/marketplace/management/seller-settings/account/bank), and a submitted W9 form are required for disbursement\.
-If you're EU\-based, follow [this process](https://portal.aws.amazon.com/ec2/ri/seller_registration)\.
++ European Union state members are required to provide a W\-8, Value Added Tax \(VAT\) number, and a US bank account\.
+[Hyperwallet](https://wssellers.hyperwallet.com/) can provide you with a US bank account, which you can provide to AWS Marketplace for your AWS Marketplace disbursements\.
 +  AWS disburses payments monthly directly to the bank account associated with the seller account, minus AWS Marketplace service fees\.
 Payment is disbursed on a rolling monthly basis based off of when the seller account was created, not the beginning of each month\.
 +  Funds are disbursed only after they are collected from the customer\.
 +  If you participate in the AWS Marketplace Tax Calculation Service, any US sales and use tax collected from customers will be included in your monthly disbursement\.